CeraVe Daily Moisturizing Lotion Review

 Review

-Highly moisturizing: CeraVe Daily Moisturizing Lotion has a moisturizing rating of 6.2 out of 10.
+According to CreamScan analysis, CeraVe Daily Moisturizing Lotion is highly moisturizing, with a moisturizing rating of 6.2 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a very high humectancy of 9.3 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈9.0%), and a moderate occlusivity of 3.2 out of 10, mainly due to the significant content of Caprylic/Capric Triglyceride (est. ≈6.0%).